Odizinne/ssrc/README.md

-# SSRCL - Steam Stream Resolution Changer for Linux
+# SSRC - Steam Stream Resolution Changer (for Linux)

 Python script written with the help of ChatGPT.